kaecoutinho/Graph/README.md

 Some classic and essential algorithms are implemented within the project, such as checking if it's a tree, cyclic or a clique.

-_NetBeans_ was used as the main IDE but as the source code is all written in _Java_, it's possible to generate a _jar_ file to use as library, copy the whole project to another IDE or even compile through command-line interface.
+_NetBeans_ was used as the main IDE but as the source code is all written in _Java_, it's possible to generate a _jar_ file to use as library, copy the source files to a new project in another IDE or even compile through command-line interface.

 ## Usage